vatass/XTX/README.md

 ...
 ```

-The reviewer can compare these predictions with their own hidden target values.

 ---

 ## Notes

-- No target column is required or used.
 - The script applies **identical feature engineering** as during training.
 - Sequence length is fixed to 40 by default.
 - Predictions are **in scaled space**, matching the model's training behavior.